 Not for nothing was Communist Party of India (CPI) often pejoratively called Communist Party of Indira.
 CPI apparatchiks were passionate cheerleaders of Indira Gandhi’s state socialism and through their control of media and academia provided intellectual justification for Indira’s actions when she wrought havoc with her economic policies.

 So it came as no surprise when CPI justified the imposition of Emergency.
-And why CPI supported draconian measures Emergency?
-Apparently “to thwart right reactionary forces that is using all the rights and liberties of parliamentary democracy set up in order to destroy the freedom of the country”.
+And why did CPI support the draconian measures of Emergency?
+Apparently “to thwart right reactionary forces that are using all the rights and liberties of parliamentary democracy set up in order to destroy the freedom of the country”.